- For Business

 - Within six months of receiving a final response to your complaint

-- No more than three years from when you should reasonably have known there was cause for complaint.
+- No more than one year from when you should reasonably have known there was cause for complaint.

-If you would like more information about the Legal Ombudsman please contact them
+If you would like more information about the Legal Ombudsman, please contact them.

-Call: 0300 555 0333 between 9am and 5pm
+Call: 0300 555 0333 between 9am to 5pm.

 Legal Ombudsman PO Box 6806, Wolverhampton, WV1 9WJ